RunestoneInteractive/httlads/_sources/Statistics/cs2_calculating_a_correlation_matrix.rst

 Case Study 2: Calculating a Correlation Matrix
 ==============================================

+A correlation matrix is a helpful tool to summarize and compare different factors in a data set.
+It can also be used to measure the relationship between these factors.
+In a correlation matrix, rows and columns represent different facotrs and the values in the cells represnet the correlation between each pair of factors.
+In the earlier sections, we calculated the correlation between the starting a business score and various other factors.
+Now that we have more data, we can use a correlation matrix to compare other columns that are correlated to each other.

-Early on in our exploration of the business data, we calculated the correlation between the business score and the different factors.
+(OLD)Early on in our exploration of the business data, we calculated the correlation between the business score and the different factors.
 Now we have more data and we might ask a more general question about which of our columns are correlated with each other.
 A common way to do this is to build a correlation matrix.
 The rows and the columns of the correlation matrix represent each of our different factors